vikilpet/Taskopy/readme.md

 		time_now(days=-1)

 - **time_now_str(template:str='%Y-%m-%d_%H-%M-%S')->str** — string with current time.
+- **toast(msg:str|tuple|list, dur:str='default', img:str='', often_ident:str='', often_inter:str='30 sec', on_click:Callable=None, appid:str=APP_NAME)** — windows toast notification.
+	*img* - full path to a picture.
+	*duration* - 'short'|'long'|'default'. 'default' and 'short' the same? 'long' is about 30 sec.
+	*on_click* - an action to perform on click.
+It is passed an argument with the click properties.
+If the notification has already disappeared from the screen and is in the Action Center , the action will be performed only if an valid *appid* is specified
+	*appid* - custom AppID.
+If you want toast to have the Taskopy icon, run the `emb_appid_add` task from *ext_embedded*.

 - **pause(sec:float)** — pause the execution of the task for the specified number of seconds. *interval* - time in seconds or a string specifying a unit like '5 ms' or '6 sec' or '7 min'.
 - **var_lst_get(var:str, default=[], encoding:str='utf-8', com_str:str='#')->list** — returns list with the text lines.
 Excludes empty lines and lines that begin with *com_str*